soniyagaikwad/concurrency-multithread-app/README.md

-# concurrency-multithread-app
+# Concurrency Control in Multi-threaded Applications

-A program that simulates a bank transaction system, focusing on how to manage concurrency, deadlock prevention, and inter-process communication (IPC).
+Overview: A program that simulates a bank transaction system, focusing on how to manage concurrency, deadlock prevention, and inter-process communication (IPC).

+Key Concepts: Concurrency, Deadlocks, Process Synchronization.

+Language(s) of choice: C++